polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ---
 title: Build a Local Solochain
-description: Learn to compile and launch a local blockchain node using Polkadot-SDK.
+description: Learn to compile and launch a local blockchain node using Polkadot SDK.
 Build, run, and interact with a pre-configured node template.
 ---

 # Build a Local Solochain

 ## Introduction

-[Polkadot-SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchains tailored to your specific application or business requirements.
-This tutorial guides you through compiling and launching a single local blockchain node using the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}.
+[Polkadot SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchains tailored to your specific application or business requirements.

+This tutorial guides you through compiling and launching a standalone blockchain node using the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}.
+You'll create a fully functional chain that operates independently, without connections to a relay chain or parachain.

 The node template provides a pre-configured, functional single-node blockchain you can run in your local development environment.
 It includes several key components, such as user accounts and account balances.